-When I was working with Beech I always wondered, Is Beech a hardwood?
+When I was working with Beech I always wondered about its hardness and did a deep research about it.

 Yes, Beech is a hardwood.
-Beech wood has a hardness rating of 1,300 lbf (5,782 N) which is relatively higher than most woods.
-Because of having decent strength and hardness for a low price, Beech is considered a versatile hardwood for woodworkers.
+Beech wood has a hardness rating of 1,300 lbf (5,782 N) relatively higher than most woods.
+Because of having decent strength and hardness for a low price, Beech is considered a versatile hardwood.
 It comes from a deciduous tree with unique hardwood qualities.

 But there’s a lot more to know about the hardness of Beech with its qualities.

-So, in this article, we’ll explore is Beech a hardwood, how hard Beech wood is with its characteristic features, the pros, and cons of Beech wood, and its uses as well.
+So, in this article, I’ll explore is Beech a hardwood, how hard Beech wood is with its characteristic features, the pros, and cons of Beech wood, and its uses as well.

 So, let’s jump in!